 You’re going to climb out of Avalanche, over a ridge, down and around a poorly marked mountainside, up the gullet of an unmarked pass, down a dirt road, and up another big old hill to Geneva Lake.
 This is when I started saying “This trail is not messing around.”

 The shift between each of these valleys is really subtle and beautiful.
-Some of them are drowning in wildflowers, others are baked to the green grass.
+Some of them are drowning in wildflowers, others are nothing but green grass.
 My favorites feel like alpine bogs – these huge, empty fields where you’ll suddenly find yourself stepping into a lily-choked pond.
 It’s weirdly cool to see how alive these places can be.

 Note: It’s easy to lose the trail on this second day; it gets pretty vague on the backcountry slopes.
 So, again, bring a map and compass, and know how to use them.